natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

     In [28]: match.groups()
     Out[28]: ('100', 'aab1')

 If there is nothing in the line after space, nothing will get into the group.
-But the match will be because it is stated in regular expression that the group is optional:
+But the match will be because it is stated in regex that the group is optional:

 .. code:: python